outaagunga/documentation/my_grammar_check_app_guide.md

 ## In our case, we are going to use:
 - `fastapi` to build Backend API
 - `uvicorn` as the ASGI server to run FastAPI
-- `aiohttp` to support async requests (used internally for async tasks)
 - `language-tool-python` for grammar and spelling correction
 - `textstat` for readability scoring
 - `vaderSentiment` for tone and sentiment analysis